Harmonypham0111279/SQL_Xmas_Sales/README.md

 ## 1️⃣ Background and Overview

-This project analyzes five years of Christmas season sales data to uncover trends in product performance, customer behavior, and regional growth.
-The goal is to deliver actionable insights for marketing strategy and campaign planning.
+This project analyzes five years of Christmas season sales data (2018–2022) from Adventure Works using advanced SQL techniques.
+The goal was to uncover actionable insights into seasonal buying behavior, regional performance, and customer segmentation to inform strategic marketing and inventory decisions.

+Key outcomes include:
+• 	Identification of high-growth markets (e.g., Belgium, Netherlands) and top-performing product categories.
+• 	Discovery of peak shopping windows and dominant sales channels (in-store vs. online).
+• 	Segmentation of customer behavior by age, gender, and geography to support targeted campaigns.

 The analysis defines the "Christmas Season" as **November to January**, with **January reassigned to the previous year** to reflect actual shopping behavior.